 Afrocentricity and Buddhism

-The Awakening of the Buddha Mind: Not about 'choosing Asian culture over American'
+The Awakening of the Buddha Mind in African Americans is not about choosing Asian culture over American or African culture

 The Buddha was Woke!